mkuthan/mkuthan.github.io/_posts/2024-09-12-fundamentals-of-software-architecture.md

 ## Why it's a good practice to limit the number of characteristics an architecture should support

-* Avoiding complexity - keep the architecture simpler and more understandable
+* Avoiding complexity: Keep the architecture simpler and more understandable.
-* Resource allocation - ensures that these resources are effectively allocated to the most critical aspects of the system
+* Resource allocation: Ensure that resources are effectively allocated to the most critical aspects of the system.
-* Trade-off management - ensure that the system meets its most important goals without being overburdened by conflicting requirements
+* Trade-off management: Ensure that the system meets its most important goals without being overburdened by conflicting requirements.

 ## What's an architectural quantum